kevinlin1/kevinlin1.github.io/cs61a/index.md

 One of the most useful skills acquired in the process of learning computer science is metacognition: an understanding of your own thought processes and, in particular, how much you know or don't know about a concept.
-Experienced programmers excel at metacognition.
-They still make the same mistakes just like everyone else, and they still have to answer the question, "Why isn't it working?" just as often as everyone else.
+Experienced programmers still make the same mistakes just like everyone else, and they still have to answer the question, "Why isn't it working?" just as often as everyone else.

 What sets an experienced programmer apart is their ability to pull themselves away from the immediate frustration of a bug in the code and reconsider all the possible options.
-They've learned *how to ask the right questions* to themselves and adjust their solution bit-by-bit.
+Experienced programmers excel at **metacognition** They've learned *how to ask the right questions* to themselves and adjust their solution bit-by-bit.

 When faced with broken code, here are some of the questions I like to ask myself.